queryluke/masseffect-5e/static/data/rules/05-03-movement.md

 When you land in difficult terrain, you must succeed on a DC 10 Dexterity (Acrobatics) check to land on your feet.
 Otherwise, you land prone.

 __High Jump__.
-When you make a high jump, you leap into the air a number of meters equal to 1 + half your Strength modifier (rounded up) if you move at least 4m on foot immediately before the jump.
+When you make a high jump, you leap into the air a number of meters equal to 1 + your Strength modifier divided by three
+(rounded up) if you move at least 4m on foot immediately before the jump.
 When you make a standing high jump, you can jump only half that distance.
 Either way, each meter you clear on the jump costs a meter of movement.
 In some circumstances, your GM might allow you to make a Strength (Athletics) check to jump higher than you normally can.